ad510/firstest-principle/learning.md

-What learning algorithms can predict that our physics theories cannot
+# What learning algorithms can predict that our physics theories cannot

-Putting someone in virtual reality
+## Putting someone in virtual reality

 For the last several decades, computing power has grown exponentially, and it always looked as if in about 10 years into the future we would run into some impossible problem that would prevent computing power from increasing much beyond that.
 But each time that prediction was made, sometime later people would find a solution to that!
-So people have tried to predict how long it would take until computers become as smart as every human on earth if this trend continued, making a ton of dubious assumptions in the process, but most people who've done that ended up with a number around a timeframe from about 2020 to 2060. [http://library.fora.tv/2012/10/14/Stuart_Armstrong_How_Were_Predicting_AI at 10:15] That's probably within my lifetime!
+So people have [tried to predict](http://library.fora.tv/2012/10/14/Stuart_Armstrong_How_Were_Predicting_AI) how long it would take until computers become as smart as every human on earth if this trend continued, making a ton of dubious assumptions in the process, but most people who've done that ended up with a number around a timeframe from about 2020 to 2060.
+That's probably within my lifetime!
 So it's fun to speculate about what these computers from around 2060 would be capable of.
 Even if those predictions are wrong and it takes much longer for computers to become that smart, it's fun to speculate about what really powerful computers would be capable of anyway.

 Virtual reality simulations are already pretty good these days.
 I'd imagine that virtual reality simulations around 2060 would be *really* good, possibly so good that to a virtual person living in one, it would look pretty convincingly like a real universe.

 Wouldn't it be fun to live in one of these simulations?
 Perhaps it could be done like this.
-People have used brain-to-brain interfaces to think to each other over the Internet, and the technology to do things like this is improving quickly. [https://www.washington.edu/news/2015/09/23/uw-team-links-two-human-brains-for-question-and-answer-experiment/] It wouldn't be too much of a stretch to suppose that by around 2060, these brain-to-brain connections could have so much bandwidth that people hooked up this way would feel like a single person.
+People have used [brain-to-brain interfaces](https://www.washington.edu/news/2015/09/23/uw-team-links-two-human-brains-for-question-and-answer-experiment/) to think to each other over the Internet, and the technology to do things like this is improving quickly.
+It wouldn't be too much of a stretch to suppose that by around 2060, these brain-to-brain connections could have so much bandwidth that people hooked up this way would feel like a single person.
 After all, single celled organisms came before multicellular organisms, and you can think of multicellular organisms such as us as a bunch of single-celled organisms hooked up in such a way that they're dependent on each other.
 Despite that, we each still feel like a single person.
 So how would it feel if we hooked up two people's brains together?

 [I'm him!]